United Nations to deploy Ebola mission in worst-affected states

 Ban said the U.N. mission would focus on 12 critical actions: identifying and tracing people infected with Ebola, caring for the infected and infection control, safe and dignified burials, medial care for responders, food security and nutrition and access to basic health services.

-It would also centre its efforts on cash incentives for health workers, economic and protection and recovery, supplies of material and equipment, transportation and fuel, social mobilization and messaging.
+It would also center its efforts on cash incentives for health workers, economic and protection and recovery, supplies of material and equipment, transportation and fuel, social mobilization and messaging.

 "It is my intention that the mission will exist only as long as necessary to stem the crisis," Ban wrote.
 "When the Ebola virus disease no longer poses a grave threat to the people of the infected countries, the mission will have achieved its objective and will be disbanded."